dotburo/newsletter-modal/README.md

             invalid: 'Please provide a valid last name.'
         },
         gdprCheckbox: {
-            label: 'By subscribing to the newsletter I agree that data I provided will be stored by ...',
+            label: 'By subscribing to the newsletter I agree that ...',
             invalid: 'This is required.'
         },
         gdprNotice: {